jrheard/blog/python/blackjack.md

 Each deck of cards has four **suits**: `diamonds`, `hearts`, `spades`, and `clubs`.

+Each suit has thirteen cards:

+* an ace,
-Each suit has thirteen cards: an ace, the cards 2 through 10, a jack, a queen, and a king.
+* the cards 2 through 10,
+* and a jack, a queen, and a king.

 Jacks, queens, and kings have the value 10.
-In our version of blackjack, aces have the value 1.
+In this assignment's version of blackjack, aces always have the value 1.

 Here's a full suit of diamonds:

 <pre><code class="py">
 diamonds = [
+	# The ace has value 1.
 	[1, "diamonds"],
 	[2, "diamonds"],
 	[3, "diamonds"],